MFOberwolfach/mctl/README.md

 Use OliveTin as a simple webinterface https://www.olivetin.app

-Copy the OliveTin Folder to `/etc/OliveTin` and adapt the configuration to your needs.
+Copy the OliveTin folder to `/etc/OliveTin` and adapt the configuration to your needs.
+Servers should be added to `entities/servers.yaml`.
+Configuration of the WebGui is done in `config.yaml`

 ## Advantages and Prospects